YahooArchive/openstack-ops-tools/README.md

 In this example we specify a url of http://cnn.com/

-In the results we can see a few things:
-   * That there are two hosts responding to this request
-   * That the two hosts are returning different amounts of data in their responses
+This shows that there are two hosts responding to this request and that they are returning different amounts of data in their responses.

     $ portping http://cnn.com/